ARM-software/psa-api/doc/crypto/api/ops/pake.rst

     The shared secret is retrieved as a key.
     Its location, policy, and type are taken from ``attributes``.

-    Its size is determined by the PAKE algorithm.
+    The size of the returned key is always the bit-size of the PAKE shared secret, rounded up to a whole number of bytes.
+The size is of the shared secret is dependent on the PAKE algorithm and cipher suite.

     This is the final call in a PAKE operation, which retrieves the shared secret as a key.
     It is recommended that this key is used as an input to a key derivation operation to produce additional cryptographic keys.